sudheermuthyala/terraform-/06-terraform-state/87-understand-more-about-Backends/README.md

 ## What Backend do.
 - Ther are two things backends will be used for
-    - wher state is stored
+    - where state is stored
-    - wh
+    - where